Nasal septum perforation: Cause

 Infective causes include syphilis, leprosy, and rhinoscleroma.
-Non-infective causes include cocaine abuse, an in situ foreign body, chronic use of topical nasal decongestants, methamphetamine, facial trauma, or may develop as a consequence of nasal surgery.
+Non-infective causes include an in situ foreign body, facial trauma, a consequence of nasal surgery, or chronic nasal administration of cocaine, methamphetamine, or topical nasal decongestants.

 Treatment

 Septal perforations are managed with a multitude of options.
 The treatment often depends on the severity of symptoms and the size of the perforations.
-Generally speaking anterior septal perforations are more bothersome and symptomatic.
+Generally speaking, anterior septal perforations are more bothersome and symptomatic.
 Posterior septal perforations, which mainly occur iatrogenically, are often managed with simple observation and are at times intended portions of skull base surgery.
 Septal perforations that are not bothersome can be managed with simple observation.
 While no septal perforation will spontaneously close, for the majority of septal perforations that are unlikely to get larger observation is an appropriate form of management.
 For perforations that bleed or are painful, initial management should include humidification and application of salves to the perforation edges to promote healing.
 Mucosalization of the perforation edges will help prevent pain and recurrent epistaxis and majority of septal perforations can be managed without surgery.

 For perforations in which anosmia, or the loss of smell, and a persistent whistling are a concern, the use of a silicone septal button is a treatment option.
 These can be placed while the patient is awake and usually in the clinic setting.
 While complications of button insertion are minimal, the presence of the button can be bothersome to most patients.

 For patients who desire definitive close, surgery is the only option.
 Prior to determining candidacy for surgical closure, the etiology of the perforation must be determined.
 Often this requires a biopsy of the perforation to rule out autoimmune causes.
 If a known cause such as cocaine is the offending agent, it must be ensured that the patient is not still using the irritant.